GSA/digitalgov.gov/content/communities/web-analytics-and-optimization.md

 ---
 slug: web-analytics-and-optimization
 date: 2021-07-07 09:13:00 -0500
-title: Web Analytics and Optimization
+title: "Join the Web Analytics Community "
-summary: "Make better decisions using web analytics and other optimization strategies."
+summary: "Share and learn with web analytics and optimization practitioners."
 # See all topics at https://digital.gov/topics
 topics:
   - research